 When used in their intended manner, these products would not be expected to be released to the environment.
 Adverse effects on ecosystems are not anticipated under normal and recommended conditions of handling, use, storage and disposal.
 None of the constituents in these products are classified as environmentally persistent, bio-accumulative toxic chemicals.
-Copper is a marine pollutant.
+Cobalt and chromium may cause long lasting harmful effects to aquatic life.